joshua-jerred/kazooformation/project/final_presentation/outline.md

 My name is Joshua Jerred and I'm a Computer Science student here.

-I am currently working at Miller Electric as an Embedded Software Engineer in a Co-Op position and I plan to work there full time after graduating.
+I am currently working as an Embedded Software Engineer in a Co-Op position and I plan to work at my current company full time after graduating.

 ...